 THERE’S NO SUCH THING AS BAD WEATHER, ONLY BAD CLOTHING

 You’ll quickly realize that this oft-repeated phrase in Iceland is actually true.
+There’s actually more than one best time to visit Iceland– but you do have to figure out the time that’s right for you.
 To truly enjoy traveling in Iceland, whether in summer or winter, you’ll want to dress sensibly in layers, wear a hat, scarf, gloves, solid waterproof jacket that also keeps the wind chill away and sensible shoes that can take you everywhere from a glacier hike into the heart of a lava tube.
 If you’re planning a trip this year, here is my complete guide on what to pack for Iceland.

 ‘ÞETTA REDDAST’- EVERYTHING WILL BE OKAY

 Icelanders are generally a calm and cool people (please excuse the pun).
 Their relaxed and laidback attitude is aptly expressed by the phrase ‘Þetta reddast’, a sort of national motto, which means ‘Everything will be okay’.
 This attitude might be a result of essentially being a resilient people that have learned how to harmoniously co-exist with the unfettered forces of nature in a remote geographical location.
 Famously, this country of creative, intelligent and highly literate people has also weathered the storm of the 2008 financial collapse with flying colors, only reconfirming their own belief in this old saying.

 If you’re interested to know more about Icelandic culture, read this post.